 Table of Contents

-Discovering Machu Picchu’s Wild Things
+Discovering Machu Picchu’s Wild Side of Things

 Thousands of visitors flock to Peru’s Andes on a quest to tick off Machu Picchu on their bucket lists – and for good reason.
 Machu Picchu is a stunning example of Incan engineering prowess.

-Stone temples and carefully placed sacred rocks perch on a pass between 2,750-metre high Waynapicchu and the 3,050-metre high Machupicchu mountains.
+Stone temples and carefully placed sacred rocks perch on a pass between 2,750-metre high Waynapicchu and the 3,050-metre high Machu Picchu mountains.
 The sheer majesty of the view and the architecture make everything else irrelevant…

 … until a bear walks by.